ShuiRuTian/time-analytics-webpack-plugin/packages/time-analytics-webpack-plugin/README.md

 However, we need to mock `require` to do some tricks to loaders.

-1. why monorepo?

-To test the source code just like the real case.

 1. why publish ts source file?

 So it would be easier to debug.
 It's not a big deal to download a bit more files when they will not appear in production code.